worldline/ProSA/prosa_book/src/ch01-00-ops.md

 The goal of this bus is to facilitate transaction flow between processors with different routing configurations.
 This will be better explained in the next [Adaptor chapter](ch02-00-adaptor.md).

-With this "Lego" architecture, you can include any processor that you need and adapt message from one protocol to another as you wish.
+With this "Lego" architecture, you can include any processor that you need and adapt messages from one protocol to another as you wish.
 Because a ProSA solution is deployed using multiple processors, we have created the Cargo-ProSA tool to help you orchestrate your solution.
 We will cover this tool in the next section.